 In § 78 StrlSchG, a maximum effective dose of 20 mSv per calendar year is defined as the limit for the body dose of occupationally exposed persons.
-In individual cases, an effective dose of 50 mSv may be approved by the competent licensing and supervisory authority in a single year, provided that a dose over any five consecutive years does not exceed 100 mSv.
+In individual cases, an effective dose of 50 mSv (or organ dose equivalent of the eye's lens of equally 50 mSv) may be approved by the competent licensing and supervisory authority in a single year, provided that a dose over any five consecutive years does not exceed 100 mSv.
 Other limits are defined for organs and tissues.
 Stricter limits apply to persons under the age of 18 years and women of childbearing age.
 In exceptional situations, up to a total of 100 mSv per working life can be additionally approved by the competent licensing and supervisory authority.

-In emergency situations, the limit values for occupationally exposed persons shall be applied to the emergency workers.
-If this cannot be ensured with reasonable effort, up to 500 mSv as a reference level for the effective dose is possible under further conditions.
+In emergency situations, according to § 114 StrlSchG, the aim shall be to keep the exposure of emergency workers below the values specified in § 78 StrlSchG for occupationally exposed persons.
+If this cannot be ensured with reasonable effort, up to 500 mSv as a reference level for the effective dose is possible under further conditions to save lives, prevent serious radiation-related health damage or prevent or combat a disaster.

-Table 15-1Limits and reference levels for body doses according to the Radiation Protection Act (StrlSchG) and the Radiation Protection Ordinance (StrlSchV) as of 31 December 2018
+Table 15-1Limits and reference levels for body doses according to StrlSchG and StrlSchV as of 31 December 2018

-§ Scope of applicability Time period Dose [mSv] Dose limit or occupational lifetime dose § 77 StrlSchG Effective dose Occupational life 400 Dose limits for occupationally exposed persons over 18 years of age § 78 Effective dose Calendar year 20 StrISchG Organ equivalent dose: eye lens Calendar year 20 Organ equivalent dose: skin (per square centimetre) Calendar year 500 Organ equivalent dose: hands, forearms, feet and ankles Calendar year 500 Organ equivalent dose: uterus (for women of childbearing age) Month 2 On a case-by-case basis after approval by the competent authority Effective dose with authority approval Calendar year 50 Organ equivalent dose: eye lens with authority approval Calendar year 50 § 74 StrlSchV Specially permitted exposures in exceptional circumstances (only voluntary adults of Category A; no pregnant women, no trainees and students, breastfeed ing women only if incorporation/contamination is excluded; only after approval by the authority) Effective dose Occupational life 100 Organ equivalent dose: eye lens Occupational life 100 Organ equivalent dose: skin (per square centimetre), hands, fore- arms, feet and ankles Occupational life 1000 Dose limits for occupationally exposed persons under 18 years of age § 78 Effective dose Calendar year 1 StrlSchG Organ equivalent dose: eye lens Calendar year 15 Organ equivalent dose: skin (per square centimetre) Calendar year 50 Organ equivalent dose: hands, forearms, feet and ankles Calendar year 50 Effective dose: foetus (due to the professional activity of the mother) Time of preg- nancy 1 On a case-by-case basis after approval by the competent authority Effective dose: for trainees and students from 16 - 18 years with permission of the authority Calendar year 6 Organ equivalent dose: skin, hands, forearms, feet and ankles with authority approval Calendar year 150 Dose limits for members of the public § 80 Effective dose: Calendar year 1 StrISchG Organ equivalent dose: eye lens Calendar year 15 Organ equivalent dose: skin Calendar year 50 § 99 Dose limits for discharges to air and discharges to water StrlSchV Effective dose, each Calendar year 0.3
+§ Scope of applicability Time period Dose [mSv] Dose limit for occupational lifetime dose § 77 StrlSchG Effective dose Occupational life 400 Dose limits for occupationally exposed persons over 18 years of age § 78 Effective dose Calendar year 20 StrlSchG Organ equivalent dose: eye lens Calendar year 20 Organ equivalent dose: skin, averaged over any area of skin meas- uring one square centimetre irrespective of the exposed area (local skin dose) Calendar year 500 Organ equivalent dose: hands, forearms, feet and ankles Calendar year 500 Organ equivalent dose: uterus (for women of childbearing age) Month 2 Effective dose for an unborn child (due to occupational activity of the mother) Pregnancy 1 On a case-by-case basis after approval by the competent authority Effective dose Calendar year 50 Organ equivalent dose: eye lens Calendar year 50 § 74 StrISchV Specially permitted exposures in exceptional circumstances (only voluntary adults of Category A; no pregnant women, no trainees and students, breastfeed- ing women only if incorporation/contamination is excluded: only after approval by the authority) Effective dose Occupational life 100 Organ equivalent dose: eyes lens Occupational life 100 Organ equivalent dose for hands, forearms, feet and ankles Occupational life 1000 Organ equivalent dose for the skin (local skin dose) Occupational life 1000 Dose limits for occupationally exposed persons under 18 years of age § 78 Effective dose Calendar year 1 StrISchG Organ equivalent dose: eye lens Calendar year 15 Organ equivalent dose for the skin (local skin dose) Calendar year 50 Organ equivalent dose for hands, forearms, feet and ankles Calendar year 50 On a case-by-case basis after approval by the competent author ority Effective dose: for trainees and students from 16 - 18 years Calendar year 6 Organ equivalent dose: skin, hands, forearms, feet and ankles Calendar year 150 Dose limits for members of the public § 80 Effective dose Calendar year 1 StriSchG Organ equivalent dose: eyes lens Calendar year 15 Organ equivalent dose: skin Calendar year 50 § 99 Dose limits for discharges to air and discharges to water StriSchV Effective dose for each discharge path Calendar year 0,3